 Coordination of nourishment at Key Biscayne with other projects in the area may not be practical because a pipeline dredge is used for this project and a hopper dredge is used for other projects in the area.
-When future maintenance dredging of Government Cut is required, then placement of beach compatible sand on the beach of Key Biscayne should be considered.
+When future maintenance dredging of Government Cut is required, placement of beach compatible sand on the beach of Key Biscayne should be considered.

 The protection of marine turtles, shorebirds and seagrass beds are primary environmental concerns within this subregion.
+Sensitive areas for shorebirds include Crandon Beach.
+Additionally, emergent shoals are utilized by resident and migrating birds.
+These areas are subject to change as conditions change, and coordination with FWC shorebird staff is encouraged during project development.
 Project design and method of construction are restricted to avoid or minimize adverse impacts to marine turtles and seagrass beds; however, construction of the Key Biscayne project during the marine turtle nesting season has been approved.
 Norris Cut and Bear Cut are located within the limits of the Biscayne Bay Aquatic Preserves.
-Projects located within and near the aquatic preserve boundaries require additional protection, including more stringent water quality standards than in non-aquatic preserve waters, during permitting and construction to ensure preservation of the existing conditions.
+Projects located within and near the Aquatic Preserve boundaries require additional protection, including more stringent water quality standards outside the Aquatic Preserve's water boundaries, during permitting and construction to ensure preservation of the existing conditions.